-(Jonah 2:9) But I with the voice of thanksgiving will sacrifice to you; what I have vowed I will pay.
-Salvation belongs to the LORD!"
+(Jonah 2:9) But I will sacrifice to You With the voice of thanksgiving.
+That which I have vowed I will pay.
+Salvation is from the LORD."

 Jonah concluded his prayer with a proclamation of praise because God had assured him of salvation.
 Jonah proclaimed his faith in God, that God would save him and he would live to make sacrifices to God once again.
 Just as the sailors who turned to the LORD made vows, so did Jonah.
 He probably vowed to obey God in the future and do whatever God commanded.
 He would tell everyone he saw, and he would preach in Nineveh the truth that he now knew personally with absolute certainty: "Salvation comes from the LORD."